 How do you treat pinkeye in cattle?

-Vets commonly use antibiotics like Tetracycline and Tulathromycin (Draxxin) to treat pink eye in cattle.
+Vets commonly use antibiotics such as tetracycline and Tulathromycin (Draxxin) to treat pink eye in cattle.
 Farmers should isolate sick animals and maintain good fly control to stop the infection from spreading.

 Will pink eye go away on its own?